N.Korea tests ballistic missiles amid deadlocked nuclear talks | Law-Order

 - Korea Rep

+"North Korea fired two unidentified ballistic missiles from its central inland region toward the east coast, and intelligence authorities of South Korea and the United States are conducting detailed analysis for further information," South Korea's Joint Chiefs of Staff (JCS) said in a statement.
+The South Korean military has raised its level of surveillance, and is maintaining a full readiness posture in close cooperation with the United States, the JCS added.

-Japan's Coast Guard also said an object that could be a ballistic missile was fired from North Korea that landed outside it exclusive economic zone.
-Japanese Prime Minister Yoshihide Suga condemned the apparent test launch and called it "outrageous".
+Japan's Coast Guard also reported an object that could be a ballistic missile was fired from North Korea that landed outside it exclusive economic zone.
+Japanese Prime Minister Yoshihide Suga called the missile launch "outrageous", and strongly condemned the action as a threat to peace and security of the region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)